Selected Passages from Hungarian-Ottoman Wars

 https://www.hungarianottomanwars.com/ottoman-occupied-lands/kanizsa/

-I dare say that these clashes of the “small war” were just as important as the shiny victories or heroic last stands because they were answered to the Ottoman strategy of “softening up” a region.
-The enemy used this very effectively: they destroyed, burned, and plundered the region around a Hungarian / Croatian castle, terrorizing the peasants of the area.
-They either died or fled, and the castles became isolated, nobody came to bring taxes or food from the neighborhood, and no one came to work on the walls.
-Sooner or later, these castles fell to the Turks who went on conquering the next region or valley.
-These actions had to be stopped, and the Hussar cavalry was the perfect way to do so.
+I dare say that these clashes of the ‘small war’ were just as important as the glorious victories or heroic last stands because they responded to the Ottoman strategy of ‘softening up’ a region.
+The enemy used this very effectively: they destroyed, burned, and looted the region around a Hungarian/Croatian castle, terrorizing the peasants in the area.
+They either died or fled, and the castles became isolated, no one came to bring taxes or food from the neighborhood, and no one came to work on the walls.
+Sooner or later these castles would fall to the Turks, who would move on to conquer the next region or valley.
+This had to be stopped, and the Hussar cavalry was the perfect way.

 Hungarian Hussars

-According to Szibler Gábor, the Hungarian Borderland guards of Kanizsa castle set out and rode after an Ottoman cavalry unit plundering the neighborhood.
+According to Szibler Gábor, the Hungarian border guards of Kanizsa Castle set out and rode after an Ottoman cavalry unit that was plundering the neighborhood.

-As it had been snowing at night, they could track them down easily.
-So they rode on and set a trap before the Turks who ran into it.
-After a fierce fight, the enemy was defeated.
+As it had snowed that night (in October!), they could easily track them.
+So they rode on and set a trap for the Turks who ran into it.
+After a fierce battle, the enemy was defeated.

-There were a few Hussars from Kiskomárom castle among the Hungarians who received 6 captives from the bounty.
-The riders from Kanizsa could take home 29 armored Ottoman Sipahies as captives and took other booties, including 40 horses.
+Among the Hungarians were some hussars from Kiskomárom Castle, who got 6 prisoners from the bounty.
+The horsemen from Kanizsa took 29 armoured Ottoman Sipahies as prisoners and other booty, including 40 horses.

 A Sipahi rider (notice: they had no pistols while the Hussars had, after 1572)